alib1513/mlops_assignment/README.md

     REPLICAS=1
     ```

-    - **Assumptions**: As I currently do not have access to an AWS server, so I will demonstrate vertical scalability by increasing the number of containers and workers on the same machine.

     - **Replicas**: We will run multiple instances of the Celery worker by increasing the number of replicas for the Celery container and Flask workers.